TrinhDuc247/Hotel-Management-System/README.md

 new environment for us to work.
 Another challenge was that to decide where to use foreign keys in regards to using it in plain MS Sql server and then accessing it from the frontend.
 We wanted to use few dependencies in order to generate reports which was a challenge for us.
-When we create accounts our initial approach was to email username and password to user but after 30 May 2022 it was restricted by Gmail to access any third party software so we ended up using security question and answer to overcome it.
+When we create accounts our initial approach was to email username and password to user but after 30 November 2024 it was restricted by Gmail to access any third party software so we ended up using security question and answer to overcome it.

 ## TOOLS AND TECHNIQUES
 The language that is used is C# and for IDE Visual Studio is primarily used.
 Basic concepts of